 - If you take a general education course P/F, you must earn a C- or better to count the course for general education credit.
 If you earn a "D," you must use "normal grading" to use the course for General Education credit.

 During the course of their undergraduate programs, students may elect a pass-fail option for no more than a total of four courses.*

 Any course may be taken Pass/Fail during the 2020-21 academic year.
 [Amended 12-9-2020]

 Students may choose the pass-fail option from the first day of the semester until the posted deadline listed on the Academic Calendar (in the fourteenth week of the semester).

-Students must complete and submit the appropriate form to the Dean of Academic Planning and Advising in Erwin 106.
+Students must complete and submit the appropriate form to the Dean of Academic Planning and Advising via the link above.
 Students will be advised by the Dean for Academic Planning and Advising if the decision to elect pass-fail grading will affect their progress towards degree.
 Students who elect the pass-fail option must do all of the regular work of the course.

 To receive a grade of P, a minimum grade of C- must be earned in the course.

 D and E grades are translated as F’s.
 The final grades of P (pass) and F (fail) do not earn quality points, and thus are not computed in determining grade point averages.
 Students should note that they must carry 12 or more credits in courses earning quality points in order to be eligible for semester honors.

 * Courses elected as pass/fail during spring and fall 2020 were exempted from this limit.